Reduce Rice Calories: How To Cook Rice With Coconut Oil

 Wild Rice (Cooked): Approximately 165-175 calories per cup.

-In a study presented at the American Chemical Society, Sri Lankan researchers discovered that adding a small amount of coconut oil to rice and then cooling it can significantly reduce its calorie content.
-This simple method can cut the calories in rice by up to 60%, making your meals healthier and friendlier to your waistline.
+In a study presented at the American Chemical Society, Sri Lankan researchers discovered that adding coconut oil to rice and then cooling it can significantly reduce its calorie content.
+This simple method reduces calories in rice by up to 60%, making your meals healthier and friendlier to your waistline.

 1 cup of white rice